PoisotLab/ms_networkary_classifiers/README.md

 These two analyses point to the following recommendations: MCC is indeed more appropriate than $\kappa$, as although sensitive to bias, it is sensitive in a consistent way.
-Informedness is appropriate at discriminating between different skills, but confounded by bias. $F_1$ is increasing with bias, and should not be prioritized to evalue the performance of the model.
+Informedness is appropriate at discriminating between different skills, but confounded by bias.
+As both of these measures bring valuable information on the model behavior, we will retain them for future analyses.
+$F_1$ is increasing with bias, and should not be prioritized to evalue the performance of the model.
 The discussion of sensitivity to bias should come with a domain-specific caveat: although it is likely that interactions documented in ecological networks are correct, a lot of non-interactions are simply unobserved; as predictive models are used for data-inflation (*i.e.* the prediction of new interactions), it is not necessarily a bad thing in practice to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.
-Furthermore, the weight of positive interactions could be adjusted if some information about the extent of undersampling exists [*e.g.*
+Furthermore, the weight of positive interactions could be adjusted if some information about the extent of undersampling exists [*e.g.* @Branco2015SurPre].
-@Branco2015SurPre].
 In a recent large-scale imputation of interactions in the mammal-virus networks, @Poisot2021ImpMam for example estimated that 93% of interactions are yet to be documented.

 # Numerical experiments on training strategy